cloudevents/spec/cloudevents/formats/dds-format.md

-# DDS Event Format for CloudEvents - Version 1.0.0-wip
+# Data Distribution Service (DDS) Event Format for CloudEvents - Version 1.0.0-wip

 ## Abstract

-The DDS Format for CloudEvents defines how events attributes are expressed in the [DDS 1.x.0 Specification][dds-spec].
+The Data Distribution Service (DDS) Format for CloudEvents defines how event attributes are expressed using the data types defined in the [Object Management Group (OMG)][omg] [Interface Definition Language (IDL) Specification][idl-spec].

+The [OMG DDS Specification][dds-spec] is closely related to the IDL specification as messages transmitted over the DDS protocol are defined via the IDL type system.

 ## Table of Contents